ibm-cloud-docs/Db2onCloud/br.md

 ## Restore
 {: #br_restore}

-All paid plans have the ability to restore backups to either end-of-backups or to a point-in-time.
+All paid plans make use of Cross-Regional IBM Cloud Object Storage (COS), by default, to keep backups offsite. {: important}

 For information about point-in-time restores, see [Point-in-time restore](#point-in-time).

-All paid plans make use of IBM Cloud Object Storage (COS) to keep backups offsite.

 <!-- However, Sydney and certain smaller data centers might not support offsite replication with IBM COS at this time.
 Check the [IBM COS documentation](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints#endpoints) for your region to determine which regions support offsite replication. -->